K-G-Witt/project4-team1/README.md

 ## Overview of the Analysis:
-Geneticists have identified locations in the human genome that can assess an individual's ancestry, called ancestry-informative single nucleotide polymorphisms (AISNPs).
-These locations, denoted by rsid numbers, display ancestry-specific variation.
  The overall purposes of this analyses are to:
 * A
 * B
 * C